In this comparison, I break down the differences between two new but highly acclaimed brands in the cookware and cutlery business: Made In and Misen.

 - New brand without a long-term track record.

 - Made in China.

-- Only available on Misen’s website (can’t touch the products before buying).
+- Only available on Misen’s website and Amazon (can’t touch the products before buying).

 Cookware: How Does Made In Compare to Misen?

 Are you shopping for pots and pans and wondering how Made In and Misen stack up?
 In this section, I’ll compare:

 - Materials and how it’s made

 - Where it’s made

 If you don’t care about the cookware, and you want to learn about how Made In and Misen’s kitchen knives compare, skip ahead to the next section.

 Both brands offer stainless steel and non-stick cookware.